Statuspage is available within the Okta app catalog, making it easy to manage and provision access to your Statuspage.io account.

 In the Display Name and Variable Name enter the word "Groups", check the Attribute Required checkbox and click the Save button.

-Log in to your Statuspage Management Portal and select the Access Control section.
-Make sure you are on the Groups tab and click the +Add Page Access Group button.
+Log in to your Statuspage Management Portal and select the Audience section.
+Make sure you are on the Groups tab and click the +Add Group button.

 Add a Group Name and the External Identifier from Okta.
 The External Identifier that is used here is the Group Name from Okta.
 The Group Name within Statuspage can be anything, the External Identifier however, needs to be the same as the corresponding Group Name within Okta.

 Open an Incognito/Private browser window (this will ensure cached settings are not used) and navigate to your Statuspage.
 This should bring up the Okta login window.